-- Additional teachers employed in English and maths with subsequent smaller teaching groups. - Further development of Sixth Form and Library areas. - Sixth Form Student Leaders' selection and training. - Additional Teaching Assistants in a number of curriculum areas including English, maths, science, humanities and English as an Additional Language to enable us to better support an increasing number of students from other countries such as Afghanistan, Bangladesh, Pakistan, Poland, Hungary, Italy, France, Slovakia and Romania. - Improved attendance figures following the successful embedding of the Attendance Team allied to early identification of issues, effective and timely interventions as well as improved support for parents and families. - Year 11 Prom and Sixth Form Prom.
+- Additional teachers employed in English, maths and science with subsequent smaller teaching groups. - Further development of Sixth Form and Library areas.

+Sixth Form Student Leaders' selection and training.

+- Additional Teaching Assistants in a number of curriculum areas including English, maths, science, humanities and English as an Additional Language to enable us to better support an increasing number of students from other countries such as Afghanistan, Bangladesh, Pakistan, Poland, Hungary, Italy, France, Slovakia and Romania. - Improved attendance figures following the successful embedding of the Attendance Team allied to early identification of issues, effective and timely interventions as well as improved support for parents and families - Curriculum enrichment and enhancement opportunities for all students - Extra-curricular opportunities - Year 11 Prom - Sixth Form Prom. - · Evening, weekend and holiday community programme